English brewery cask units: Firkin

 The beer or ale firkin was redefined to be 9 imperial gallons in 1824.
 It is therefore exactly 9 impgal or approximately 9 impgal.

 This unit is exactly 13/35 larger than a wine firkin (one-quarter of a wine barrel or 1/32 of a wine tun, i.e. 6.5625 imperial gallons or 7.875 US gallons), though firkin was also used as a name for the much larger wine puncheon (70 imperial gallons or 84 US gallons).

-Most English cask conditioned beer bought by publicans is delivered in 72 pint containers (i.e. a 40.9L or 9 UK gallon firkin), but the volume of consumable beer in the container is far lower.
-For example a 72 pint container of Greene King IPA currently only has 66 "full" pints of consumable beer that can be sold or drunk: the other 6 pints are sediment, finings, beer stone, hops, proteins or less than an imperial measure and therefore not consumable or saleable.
+Most English cask conditioned beer bought by publicans is delivered in 72 pint containers (i.e. a 40.9 L or 9 imperial gallon firkin), but the volume of consumable beer in the container is far lower.
+For example a 72 pint container of Greene King IPA currently only has 66 "full" pints of consumable beer that can be sold or drunk: the other 6 pints are sediment, finings, beer stone, hops, proteins, or less than an imperial measure and therefore not consumable or saleable.
 HMRC does not charge duty on any portion of beer that cannot be consumed, and brewers should make a declaration to the first customer (i.e. publican) to inform them what are the actual duty paid contents of the beer so customers are fully aware of how much is being sold to them.

-Pin (Imperial)
+Pin (imperial)

 A pin is equal to half a firkin, and is therefore exactly 4.5 impgal or approximately 4.5 impgal.

 This unit is exactly 13/35 larger than a wine pin (one-eighth of a wine barrel or 1/64 of a wine tun, i.e. 3.28125 imperial gallons or 3.9375 US gallons).

 Plastic versions of these casks are known as "polypins" and are popular in homebrewing, the off-trade (deliveries for home consumption), and at beer festivals where non-standard beers are sold.